 A two-sided formula, if X is a data.frame.
-The left part correspond to class learnind An index vector specifying the observations that belong to the learning set.
+The left part correspond to class labels, the right to variables.

+learnind An index vector specifying the observations that belong to the learning set.
 May be missing; in that case, the learning set consists of all observations and prepredind A vector containing exactly two indices that denote the two variables used for classification.